Datapoitsu/PrimeSort/README.md

 Command line arguments:
 	-l length, how long of a list is used. default 10.
 	-m max, biggest number allowed in the list. default 255.
-	-a values..., values used to specify an array to sort. overrides -c and -v.
+	-a values..., values used to specify an array to sort. overrides -l

 Example commands:
 >python PrimeSort.py -a 7 3 2 9 5